incrementalelm/semantic-types/slides-new.md

 - Tests
 - Code reviews
 - Checklists
+- ... 🤔
+- Am I really confident it will stay fixed?
+- Let's try to eliminate a class of errors!

 ^ Tests only test what we remember to test
 Manually check wrap early...
 let's make it easier

+# Goal

+1. Change the type in a single place
+1. Address all of the compiler errors
+1. End up with the bug fixed

+# Fix it - for real this time!

 # Rule of thumb